drivera123/LDRS500/so-what-now-what.md

 **By the end of this unit students will be able to:**

-Synthesize generally the research say about how human behavior differs for men and women.
+* Synthesize generally what research says about how human behavior differs for men and women.

-Define the obstacles encountered by women leaders.
+* Define the obstacles encountered by women leaders.

-Describe how leaders level the playing field so that both women and men can have equal opportunities to make meaningful contributions in leadership.
+* Describe how leaders can level the playing field so that both women and men can have equal opportunities to make meaningful contributions in leadership.

 ##### Resources